marcellocostamagna/HSR/ReadME.md

 ```bash
 python -m hsr.hsr_cli
 ```
-If HSR is installed with pip or conda, the above command is replace by the simple use of ``hsr``
+If HSR is installed with pip or conda, the above command is replaced by the simple use of ``hsr``

 ### Basic Usage